OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 The transmission modeled here is a 5-speed manual.
 Shifting is assumed to occur instantaneously when the simulation input CurrentGear is given a new value.
-When the clutch is engaged, there is a direct linkage between the wheel rotation and the engine rotation via the current gear ratio and the differential ratio, so the Engine RPM can be calculated given the velocity.
+When the clutch is engaged, there is a direct linkage between the wheel rotation and the engine rotation via the current gear ratio and the differential ratio, so the engine RPM can be calculated given the velocity.
 However, this direct linkage would cause the engine RPM to go to zero as the vehicle stops, so the transmission model assumes that the clutch is partially disengaged for low speed operation (i.e., where the engine speed would drop below 1000 RPM) and sets the engine speed to 1000 RPM.
 This only occurs when the transmission is in first gear.